Empathineer/CarND-Advanced-Lane-Lines/writeup_template.md

 The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).

+Simply put, distortion correction translates 3d objects in the real world space.
 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
+The distorition coefficients reflect the radial or tangential distortion relative to the image center for various angled lenses.
+They will be plugged into the correction formula to translate a real-world coordiate to its respective location on the corrected image plane.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

+![Radial Distortion Formula][rad_distort_eqn]

-![alt text][image1]
+![alt text][undistort_warp]

 ### Pipeline (single images)

 #### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like the one seen below.
 ![alt text][image2]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
+After a series of trial and errors, I picked only a subset of the thresholds, namely gradient, directional, and a S_channel range from the HLS colorspace to process the image as applying all thresholds had filtered out too few pixels for certain test images.

+The gradient threshold represents changes in the color intensity.
+Assuming the lanes generally contrast from the pavement on both sides, it was more advantageous to look at the gradient along the horizontal axis.
+Directional threshold

 Here's an example of my output for this step.  (note: this is not actually from one of the test images)

 ![alt text][image3]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The code for my perspective transform includes a function called `warper()`, which appears in lines 1 through 8 in the file `example.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
+The code for my perspective transform includes a function called `warp()`, which appears in lines 1 through 8 in the file `example.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
 The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
 I chose the hardcode the source and destination points in the following manner:

 ```python
 src = np.float32(